Habibu-Ahmad/Gradient-Variance-Reduction/README.md

 This penalizes inconsistent gradients across augmentations, making the model less sensitive to minor perturbations, improving generalization and potential robustness to label noise.
+Note that, for efficiency, gradients are computed only with respect to the last layer and the views are subsampled independently during each forward pass.

 **Code Snippet: GVR Step**
 ```python